KHodow677/3DPrintEDS/README.md

 ```

 **Annotating Images**<br>
-The annotate method intakes an image alongside a confidence threshold and returns an image annotated with bounding boxes alongside the confidence score of any detections.
-Only detections with a confidence score above the confidence threshold will output.
+The annotate method intakes an image alongside a confidence threshold.
+It then returns an annotated image with bounding boxes alongside the confidence score of any detections.
+Only detections with a confidence score above the confidence threshold will output to the error log.

 ```python
 def annotate(self, frame, conf_val):